-When Eugene Istomin won the Leventritt Competition in October 1943, the first prize was simply a concert with the New York Philharmonic.
-Since this concert was broadcast on Sunday afternoon throughout the United States, for some eight million listeners, it was enough to launch a career!
-Artur Rodzinski, its music director, asked the young pianist which concerto he wanted to play, and he was amazed by the answer: Brahms’ Second Concerto!
-Indeed, nobody could imagine at that time, and even now, that a young pianist, who was not yet eighteen, might approach this intimidating work in a convincing way.
-Perplexed, Rodzinski suggested that Istomin come and play at a rehearsal of the orchestra.
-He entrusted his assistant, Leonard Bernstein, to conduct the orchestra and sat alone in Carnegie Hall.
-He needed to only hear the first movement to give his approval.
+When Eugene Istomin won the Leventritt Competition in October 1943, the first prize was nothing less than a concert with the New York Philharmonic.
+Since this concert was broadcast on Sunday afternoon throughout the United States to some eight million listeners, it was enough to launch a career!
+When Artur Rodzinski, its music director, asked the young pianist which concerto he wanted to play, he was amazed by the answer: the Brahms Second!
+Indeed, no one could imagine at that time, and even now, that a young pianist, who was not yet eighteen, could approach this intimidating work in a convincing way.
+Intrigued, Rodzinski suggested that Istomin come and play at a rehearsal of the orchestra.
+He entrusted his assistant, Leonard Bernstein, to conduct the orchestra and sat by himself in Carnegie Hall.
+He only needed to hear the first movement to give his approval.

-At the concert, Istomin was very nervous and was troubled when sitting at the piano to realize that it was not the instrument he had chosen and played at the rehearsal.
-He did not play as well as he could.
-This did not prevent the audience from cheering him on and calling him back on stage six times.
-As for Rodzinski, he was very satisfied, and quickly invited him again for performing Beethoven’s 4th Concerto in December of the next year.
+At the concert, Istomin was extremely nervous and became even more so when he sat down at the piano and discovered that it was not the instrument he had chosen and played on at the rehearsal.
+He did not play as well as he could, but this did not prevent the audience from cheering him on and calling him back on stage six times.
+As for Rodzinski, he was very satisfied, and quickly invited him again to perform Beethoven’s 4th Concerto in December of the next year.
 It was a huge success with the public and critics.
-Rodzinski then suggested that he return in October 1946 to play Beethoven’s Emperor Concerto, that Istomin was to perform for the first time.
+Rodzinski then suggested that he return in October 1946 to play Beethoven’s Emperor Concerto, which Istomin was to perform for the first time.

 1943, Novembre 21.
 Carnegie Hall.
 Brahms, Concerto No. 2.
 New York Philharmonic.
 Recorded concert.